Exploring Cloud Networking: SD-WAN, VPN Gateways, Load Balancers, and More

 Conclusion

-Cloud networks are software-based and managed in the cloud, whereas traditional networks rely on physical hardware and manual management.
+Cloud networks are software-based and deployed in virtual environments, whereas traditional networks rely heavily on on-premise physical infrastructure.

-Yes, cloud networking services allow granular control over network configurations to meet specific business requirements.
+Yes, cloud networking services offer granular control to meet diverse workload demands, ensuring performance and compliance